Skip to content

 Frequently asked questions

 The qlever command-line tool uses the official Docker image of QLever by default.
 Docker runs natively on Linux, with only a small performance penalty.
-However, on Windows and MacOS, Docker runs inside a virtual machine, which may incur a significant performance penalty.
+However on Windows Docker runs inside a virtual machine, which may incur a significant performance penalty.
 In particular, RAM consumption may be prohibitive.
-We are working towards binary releases for Windows and MacOS.
-In the meantime, we strongly recommend using QLever on a Linux machine.
+We are working towards binary releases for Windows.
+In the meantime, we strongly recommend using QLever on a Linux or macOS machine.

 Can QLever read compressed files or multiple files?